 Our purpose is to make cancer a manageable and, ultimately, curable condition.
 We understand that the power to change the lives of those with cancer begins with a very considered step forwards.
 Whether it’s from a passing conversation, a new indication approval, or even just reaching one more patient.
 It is about that promise of absolute dedication and commitment to innovation, finding new solutions, and listening to patients and healthcare professionals, so we can extend and improve the quality of life for those living with cancer.
 That’s The Power of Purpose®.

-In that time, we have designed, developed and delivered treatments that change what it means to have, and to treat, cancer.[2][3][4][5][6][7]
+In that time, we have designed, developed and delivered treatments that change what it means to have, and to treat, cancer.[2][3][4][5][6][7][8][9][10][11]
 We have years of outstanding legacy in haematological malignancies and prostate cancer.
-In fact, in the last 7 years, we have launched five new oncology treatments in Europe.[2][3][4][5][6][8][9][10][11]
-What's more, we have four more treatments currently under investigation in phase III clinical trials.[12][13][14][15][16]
+In fact, we are behind nine licensed oncology treatments in Europe and over a million patients have been treated with these medicines worldwide.[3][4][5][6][7][8][9][10][11][12][13][14][15]

 We recognise that every cancer is different, each possessing unique challenges along the way.[22]
 But we don’t try and solve all these challenges.
 We are precisely focused on mastering the areas where we can make the most meaningful difference.